GANtastic3/MaskCycleGAN-VC/README.md

 # MaskCycleGAN-VC
 Unofficial **PyTorch** implementation of Kaneko et al.'s [**MaskCycleGAN-VC**](http://www.kecl.ntt.co.jp/people/kaneko.takuhiro/projects/maskcyclegan-vc/index.html) (2021) for non-parallel voice conversion.

 MaskCycleGAN-VC is the state of the art method for non-parallel voice conversion using CycleGAN.
 It is trained using a novel auxiliary task of filling in frames (FIF) by applying a temporal mask to the input Mel-spectrogram.
-It demonstartes marked improvements over prior models such as CycleGAN-VC (2018), CycleGAN-VC2 (2019), and CycleGAN-VC3 (2020).
+It demonstrates marked improvements over prior models such as CycleGAN-VC (2018), CycleGAN-VC2 (2019), and CycleGAN-VC3 (2020).

 <p align="center">
 <img src="imgs/MaskedCycleGAN-VC.png" width="500">